 Furthermore, it became clear to Paul, as it had to Jacob, that his human strength was gone.
 God cannot empower a person who trusts himself instead of the heavenly voice.
 At this conference, we are being asked to leave our own way and to ask God to show us His way, the appointed way that is all light for oneself and others who are waiting for someone to come and tell them of the gospel.

 “THE TIME OF REFORMATION” (Hebrews 9:10)

-After a meeting for the Sabbath school teachers and the Sabbath school, the high point of the day was the service, presented by Pastor Tzvetan Petkov, newly elected General Conference President.
+After a meeting for the Sabbath school teachers and the Sabbath school, the service was presented by Pastor Tzvetan Petkov, newly elected General Conference President.

 However, before he spoke, there were a welcome given by Pastor Francesco Caputo, host for the entire World Assembly and President of the Italian Field, and a story for the children.
 Very beautiful special music was presented by the International Orchestra, the Spanish choir, the United States choir, the Italian choir, the German choir singing “The Hallelujah Chorus” from Handel’s Messiah, and the International Choir.

 Pastor Petkov greeted the congregation with the words, “The grace of our Lord Jesus Christ be with you.”
 Hebrews 9:9, 10 has three themes: (1) conscience, (2) gifts and sacrifices, and (3) reformation.
 Impressive as they were, the sanctuary services were not able to perfect the human conscience.
 Jesus illustrated this with the parable of the Pharisee and the publican.
 It is not sufficient to clean the outside of a cup that is full of greed and self-indulgence.
 This is what happens when one clings to forms because one does not want to see inside–wants to silence conviction.